 By submitting this form, you consent to receive emails from Easy Dessert Recipes.

-Tempering eggs is one of the few “technical” steps in this homemade butterscotch pudding, but don’t worry; it’s totally manageable.
+Tempering eggs is one of the few “technical” steps in this homemade butterscotch pudding, but don’t worry — it’s totally manageable!
 The goal is to gradually raise the temperature of the yolks so they don’t scramble.
 I recommend using a ladle to slowly drizzle in the warm milk mixture while whisking constantly.
 You can pour straight from the saucepan or a measuring cup, but it’s much harder to control the flow.
 Using a ladle gives you more control and helps ensure a silky-smooth pudding every time.

-Butterscotch Pudding Recipe
+Easy Butterscotch Pudding Recipe

 Ingredients